1980 Holiday Bowl: Legacy

 In 2003, ESPN's "Page 2" feature listed the 1980 Holiday Bowl as one of the top 10 greatest bowl games ever played.

 The game was placed in NCAA Football video games as a "College Classic", challenging players to recreate the ending.
-The challenge begins with the player as BYU, trailing 45–25.
+In the 2004 edition, the challenge begins with the player as BYU, incorrectly trailing 45–25 attempting a PAT with 2:33 left, when the actual game had BYU attempting a two point conversion after just scoring a touchdown with 2:33 left to make the game 45-31, making the challenge much more difficult than in real life with most players having to convert two onside kicks to complete it.
+This was fixed in the 2005 edition, with the score being the 45-31 with 2:33 remaining and the player playing as BYU attempting a PAT as it was in real life.

 BYU and SMU were conference rivals in the WAC from 1996 to 1998.
 SMU joined the WAC after the SWC disbanded.

 Notable players

 Both teams featured multiple notable players.
 SMU running back Eric Dickerson would later go on to a Pro Football Hall of Fame career with the Los Angeles Rams in the NFL and would set the single season rushing record, which still stands as of the conclusion of the 2021 season.
 SMU defensive lineman Michael Carter played nine seasons with the San Francisco 49ers winning three Super Bowls.
 Jim McMahon, the starting quarterback for BYU, would win two Super Bowls, including one as a member of the 1985 Chicago Bears team that is frequently considered one of the best teams in NFL history.
 He would win another one as a backup to Brett Favre with the Green Bay Packers in 1996.
 Andy Reid, who is more known for his successful coaching career, was a starting offensive lineman on the team.
-Reid would go on to win Super Bowl XXXI as an assistant with the Packers and Super Bowl LIV and Super Bowl LVII as the head coach of the Kansas City Chiefs.
-Backup quarterback for BYU, Steve Young, who didn't play that season, would go on to a Hall of Fame career winning one Super Bowl with the 49ers.
+Reid would go on to win Super Bowl XXXI as an assistant with the Packers and Super Bowl LIV, Super Bowl LVII and Super Bowl LVIII as the head coach of the Kansas City Chiefs.
+Backup quarterback for BYU, Steve Young, who didn't play that season, would go on to a Hall of Fame career winning three Super Bowls, one without Joe Montana, all with the 49ers.
 BYU's Vai Sikahema, who had a punt return touchdown in the game, would go on to play eight seasons in the NFL.
 Sikahema led the league twice in punt return yards and is listed by NFL.com as the second "Most Feared Returners of All Time."